 So far, researchers have identified more than 40 different code-injection exploits, sometimes as small as 20 characters, which can be difficult to detect unless the application code is examined line-by-line for changes.

 Attackers have also incorporated the use of valid SSL certificates tied to the domains that deliver malicious code, making traffic appear legitimate and preventing customers from receiving mixed content warnings when the website attempts to mix trusted, encrypted website content with malicious content that is served unencrypted.

 Defending against card skimming

 - Use a free online scanning resource to help spot suspicious connections being opened by scripts injected into the application.
-Browser developer tools can also be used to analyze contents and spot suspicious connections made during a customer session.
+Browser developer tools can also be used to analyse contents and spot suspicious connections made during a customer session.

 - Define a Content Security Policy (CSP) that defines a list of locations that resources can be loaded from on your site.
 This should be applied to all sensitive pages, such as payment pages, login pages and other areas where users may enter sensitive information.

 - Verify any external scripts, such as those from advertising partners, using Subresource Integrity (SRI).
 This will ensure that any scripts included from external sources are hashed and checked against a known good value to ensure that they are the files that you expect to be loaded and if not, they are blocked from loading by the browser.